swisscom/PowerGRR/README.md

 ## What is PowerGRR?

-PowerGRR is a PowerShell module for working with the [GRR](https://github.com/google/grr) API.
+PowerGRR is a PowerShell module for working with the [GRR](https://github.com/google/grr) API working on Windows, macOS and Linux.
 GRR Rapid Response is an incident response framework focused on remote live forensics.
 The module allows working with flows, hunts, labels and the search feature.
 Furthermore, it allows working with the computer names instead of the GRR internal client id.
 This makes handling and working with other tools more easy because often you just have the computer names.
 PowerGRR also enables you to easily document your work in text form which is then directly reusable by others.

 PowerGRR creates a comfortable, cli-based workflow for incident response.
 PowerShell is installed on every Windows workstation and working directly with